walt-id/waltid-identity/waltid-applications/waltid-wallet-demo-compose/README.md

 availability; declined permissions are not requested again automatically.
 QR visibility alone controls temporary screen brightness, and the QR is hidden once connecting begins.

-**Settings → Credential Sharing → Nearby sharing** stores the connection profile.
+**Settings → Nearby sharing → Connection method** stores the connection profile.
 Changing it before connection or approval replaces the open engagement and rechecks availability.
 The previous QR and choices remain hidden until the new profile is ready.
 Connected exchanges and approved shares keep their configuration.
 New presentations use the latest preference.